-Whilst the benchmark for this ratio requires a Council to utilise at least some debt, the City's history of sound, prudent financial management has resulted in the accumulation of cash reserves and underlying operating surpluses that will facilitate the delivery of the ten year capital program without the utilisation of borrowings.
+Whilst the benchmark for this ratio requires a Council to utilise at least some debt, the City's history of sound, prudent financial management has resulted in the accumulation of cash reserves and underlying operating surpluses.
+This Long Term Financial Plan details the effective utilisation of these funds, facilitating the delivery of the ten year capital program without the utilisation of borrowings.